 SA1 thanks CT1 for LS on the scope of applying Network Slicing feature in Rel-17 and Rel-16.

-In SA1#95e, SA1 has added some clarification on NPN description in TS22.261, so in Rel-18 NPN could share the same features of 5GS, which means NSSAA could be supported by SNPN.
-However, this also means in Rel-18, when introducing new features in 5GS, whether this new feature could be supported by NPN should also be taken in consideration seperately.
+In SA1#95e, SA1 has added some clarification on NPN description in TS22.261, so in Rel-18 NPN could share the same features of 5GS except for some specific conditions.
+However, this also means in Rel-18, when introducing new features in 5GS, whether this new feature could be supported by NPN should also be taken in consideration separately.

-For Rel-17 and Rel-16 requirements, consider that the standards for these two releases are already frozen, and downstream groups are working on solutions based on the existing requirements, so SA1 would prefer to remain the existing scope of NPN requirements and description, instead of applying all 5GS features to NPN by default.
+For Rel-17 and Rel-16 requirements, please see the attachment CRs on enabling NSSAA in an NPN.

 2 Actions